 Note: this page refers to activities specific to the implementation of the CBD in Northern Ireland.
-Information on activities relevant to the implementation of the CBD across the UK, including those of relevance to Northern Ireland, can be found here.
+A separate page provides information on activities relevant to the implementation of the CBD across the UK, including those of relevance to Northern Ireland.

 Relevant Government Bodies

 Environmental issues, including biodiversity conservation and management, have broadly been devolved from the UK Government to the Northern Ireland Executive.
 Within the Northern Ireland Executive, the Department for Agriculture, Environment and Rural Affairs (DAERA) is the lead department for biodiversity conservation matters.
 An integral part of DAERA is the Northern Ireland Environment Agency, an Executive Agency which leads on environmental management and regulation.